 It’s essential that you know lots about the company you’re interviewing with and their successes, but it’s important to remember that this is also your opportunity to interview them: It’s a two-way process.

 - Have a credible and thought out reason why you want to work in MedComms – not just why you don’t want to do what you’re doing now.
 ‘I want to combine my science knowledge with my creativity,’ isn’t enough – you could do that in various industries.
 As a starting point think about the work an agency does and why that is interesting to you.

 - Find out as much as you can about the company.
 What therapy areas do they specialise in?
 How long have they been around and how many employees do they have?
 What sort of clients do they work with?
 Have they won any awards recently?

 - Don’t just look at the agency’s website – look at their clients’ sites as well.

 - Can you delve any deeper?
 Do you know why the owner started the company?
 Can you find out any recent news about them, or their clients?
+Google is your friend!

 - Have a look at the management team, check out their LinkedIn profiles, Twitter feeds etc. Also do this for whoever you are due to meet in the interview.